ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ## My first challenge

-> 10:10AM.
-I just decided to challenge myself.
+> 10:10 AM - I just decided to challenge myself.
 Can I create a function able to draw coloured cars?

 I don't want to only stick to the tutorial.
 If I found `circle` and `hc-append` in the documentation, I'm pretty sure I will find the other shapes available, and all the ways to combine them.